Geopostcodes-logo

 Endpoint: GET /countries

 This returns the list of countries without any filtering.
-The list is short so that it can be loaded entirely on the client side.
+The list is short to be loaded entirely on the client side.

-Again, remember that some countries don’t have postal codes and your data source might not have street data for all the countries.
-This is a good place to return that information and simply show a free text field for the missing data.
+Again, remember that some countries don’t have postal codes, and your data source might not have street data for all the countries.
+This is a good place to return that information and show a free text field for the missing data.

 Approach 1 — Postal codes from Country